-When the server can parse the client's first flight using the client's chosen version, it can extract the client's Version

-Information structure (see $\underline{\text{Section 3}}$).
+When the server can parse the client's first flight using the client's chosen version, it can extract the client's Version Information structure (see Section 3).
 This contains the list of versions that the client knows its first flight is compatible with.

 In order to perform compatible version negotiation, the server MUST select one of these versions that (1) it supports and (2) it knows the client's chosen version to be compatible with.
-Once the server has selected a version, termed the "negotiated version", it then attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.
+This selected version is now the negotiated version.
+After selecting it, the server attempts to convert the client's first flight into that version, and replies to the client as if it had received the converted first flight.